 Customizing Accessibility Settings via ADB

-You can customize and fine-tune the accessibility features on your Android device programmatically via ADB.
-By executing commands, you can enable or disable accessibility options, adjust font size, display density, color inversion, etc. To view the available accessibility settings controlled by ADB, use the following command:
+You can customize the accessibility features on your Android device programmatically via ADB.
+You can enable or disable accessibility options, adjust font size, display density, color inversion, etc. To view the available accessibility settings controlled by ADB, use the following command:

 adb shell settings list secure | grep -i accessibility

-This will display a list of all accessible-related settings on your device.adb command to list accessibility settings
+This will display a list of all accessibility-related settings on your device.adb command to list accessibility settings

 adb shell settings put secure